muxinc/next-video/README.md

 ## Remote videos

-For videos that are already hosted remotely (for example on AWS S3), set the `src` attribute to the URL of the remove file.
+For videos that are already hosted remotely (for example on AWS S3), set the `src` attribute to the URL of the remote file.

 ```tsx
 import Video from 'next-video/video';